mavcyh/portfolio/src/content/post/wings-of-sustainability/index.md

 </div>
 <div class="relative w-full">

 UIFlow was adequate for simpler projects such as the one shown above (cycling through colours on the LED bar), even for handling a few additional inputs and outputs.
 However, it proved troublesome when it came to trying to code more complex programs, especially when trying to create a more advanced user interface (which you will see why later).
+To give it credit though, it made using the built-in TFT display incredibly easy for simple programs by having a graphic coding interface with drag and drop (the M5Stack FIRE representation on the left).

 M5Stack provides an ecosystem of modules for its development kits, from sensors to actuators which can be easily connected using widely available 4-pin Grove cables.
 Additionally, M5Stack provides drivers for most of its Grove-connected sensors, making it plug and play and incredibly easy to protoype.